Die Young: Removal from radio stations

-On December 15, 2012, the day after the Sandy Hook Elementary School shooting occurred, the song was withdrawn from some radio stations, causing "Not Your Fault Kesha" to trend on Twitter.
+On December 15, 2012, the day after the Sandy Hook Elementary School shooting occurred, "Die Young" was withdrawn from various radio stations across the United States, causing "Not Your Fault Kesha" to trend on Twitter.
 The withdrawal was met with a mixed response online.
 In response, Kesha tweeted: "I'm so so so sorry for anyone who has been affected by this tragedy and I understand why my song is now inappropriate.
 Words cannot express."
 In a separate tweet, Kesha confessed that she had no control over the lyrical content of the song and was forced to sing it.
 Despite being credited as a songwriter on the track, she did not contribute to the chorus lyrically, as this part was written by Nate Ruess, although she reaffirmed that she fully resonated with the song's message; the tweet verifying this was later deleted.
-Before the shooting, "Die Young" peaked at number two on the Billboard Hot 100, but dropped as a result of losing airplay due to the incident from 167 million listeners to 148 million, losing 19 million listeners.
-A music source told TMZ that such a drastic airplay drop is rare, the last of such magnitude being seen was following the Dixie Chicks' criticism of George W. Bush.
+Prior to the event, the song had reached a peak position of number two on the Billboard Hot 100, but dropped as a result of losing airplay following the incident, from 167 million impressions at its peak on radio to 148 million, a decline of 19 million total radio impressions.
+A music source told TMZ that such a drastic airplay drop is rare, that the last of such magnitude being seen was following the Dixie Chicks' criticism of former US president George W. Bush.
 According to Billboard, other songs that saw decreased airplay in the wake of the shooting and got removed from some radio stations included Foster the People's "Pumped Up Kicks" and David Guetta's "Titanium".

 In 2024, Kesha revealed in an interview with Vulture that she had an issue with the title of the song and originally wanted to name it "Beating My Drum", but did not have the control to change it.
 She also went on to describe having the song be in the same conversation and timing as the shooting as "fucking painful".